eric-p-hutchins/code-dream/README.md

 * Do something different for different levels of bold specified by Emacs face spec: `(semi-bold bold extra-bold ultra-bold)`

+* ~~Make a way to export to .mov directly so that I don't need to screen record to actually get the background video~~
+    * ~~I'm thinking ffmpeg has a library for doing something like that~~

 * ~~In the fading-in effect, don't just make it translucent but merge the color with the background color (still at full opacity) before